OreoPacket2109/AMLS_23-24_SN20086546/README.md

 For more information, refer to _requirements.txt_ in the repository.

 ## Running the Project
+1. Run the project from main.py
-User will be directed to a menu screen where they will be prompted to choose if they want to run Task A or Task B. Must answer A, B, or X.
+2. The program will ask the user if they want to run Task A, B, or exit the program:

-User will also be asked if they want to see the learning curvse.
-Learning curves take lots of computational power to generate, and some users' machines may not be able to handle it, so they are given the option to skip this stage.

-Program will prompt the user if they want to see misclassified images for Task A, but not Task B. This is because there are more images in Task B than A, making it messy to print them all out.
+> Enter 'A' to run Task A, 'B' to run Task B, and 'X' to exit the program.
+The user must enter either A, B, or X. The program will keep asking the user until they enter one of the three input options.
+>
+If the user entered A, the program will run Task_A.py If the user entered B, the program will run Task_B.py If the user entered X, the program will terminate itself.